c12k/ttyd-intern-project/devops/devops.md

   - docker.elastic.co/kibana/kibana:6.5.2

   Build the custom images, filebeatimage and logstashimage, with Dockerfilefilebeat and Dockerfilelogstash.
-  - docker build -f Dockerfilefilebeat filebeatimage .
+  - docker build -f Dockerfilefilebeat -t filebeatimage .
-  - docker build -f Dockerfilelogstash logstashimage .
+  - docker build -f Dockerfilelogstash -t logstashimage .

   These put filebeat.yml and logstash.conf into the containers in the right places.